 Jibe is a multiuser 3d simulation and virtual world platform created by ReactionGrid.
-With Jibe you create, publish and manage your own fully customized virtual world which can be embedded in any web page or accessed from mobile devices.
+If you're a developer, you can use the Jibe Developer Kit to create, publish and manage your own fully customized virtual world which can be embedded in any web page or accessed from mobile devices.
 Your Jibe world can either be hosted by ReactionGrid or fully installed on your own servers.

 The Jibe platform is an extensible architecture that uses a middleware abstraction layer to communicate with a user database, multiple backend systems (currently SmartFox) and frontends (currently Unity3D).
-Current deployments of Jibe worlds utilize the Unity3D web plugin, including an Android version and iOS support under development.
+Current deployments of Jibe worlds utilize the Unity3D web plugin, with Android and iOS support under development.

 One reason why Jibe is such a powerful 3d simulation and virtual world platform is because the majority of the source code of Jibe is viewable and modifiable by our customers.
 This gives developers using Jibe the ability to fully customize their projects.
 For more details, please see our Jibe License.

 Additional features of Jibe include:

 For details on Jibe's newest features, please see our Jibe 2.0 Press Release.

 Need help with content development?
 ReactionGrid has extensive in-house expertise in developing successful virtual world environments for educational, business and healthcare purposes, lead by a senior management team that has decades of experience in successful project management.
 With the leadership skills needed to help guide clients in defining and achieving their goals, the entire team deeply understands effective game based learning, instructional design, backend database integration, artistic design and 3D content development.